Lost and Found

 My book, Lost Soul, Wise Soul: How Challenging Past Lives Shape Our Future is about becoming lost on our journey through our many lives.
 I demonstrate what this looks like with examples from my clients.
 I also show the reader how we gradually find our way out of negativity and back to connection with Spirit, Source, Our Higher Self, God (or whatever word you wish to use).

 Connection is the magic that underpins manifesting our desires.
-When we are deeply connected, our needs are already fulfilled.
-We may have desires, but the neediness, the yearning is gone.
+When we feel deeply connected to our higher self, we are at peace about our life.
+Naturally, we wish to fulfil our needs and achieve some goals.
 We might prefer a particular thing or outcome, but we are at peace whether it comes or not.
-We feel full and satisfied with life and our lot, regardless of our circumstances, our position, or possessions.
+Then, we feel full and satisfied with life and our lot, regardless of our circumstances, our position, or possessions.

 There is an irony here.
 When are happy and satisfied, we have the power to ask for more.
 When we feel lost, miserable, and needy, our desires are unlikely to be met.
-In the latter situation, we are caught in a cocoon of negativity.
+IIt does not help to be caught in a cocoon of negativity.
 That is the energy we are sending out and that is what comes back to us.

 The Christian Bible says a lot of things, some might be true for you, and some may not.
 But in Matthew 25 there is an attempt to convey this principle.
 I believe it is speaking of people’s attitudes rather than what they possess.
 For example, a miserly man with much money has very little, while a joyful man in humble circumstances has much.